tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

 This a huge release containing [many minor improvements and bug fixes](https://roxygen2.r-lib.org/news/index.html#roxygen2-7-0-0).
 This blog post focusses on seven major improvements:

 * roxygen2 is no longer (ironically!) the worst documented package.
-It has fresh new website, <https://roxygen2.r-lib.org>, and the vignettes have been updated to dsicussed
+It has fresh new website, <https://roxygen2.r-lib.org>, and the vignettes have all been updated.

 * We've made a number of tweaks to the rendering of `.Rd`.
-Most importantly you no longer needed to escape `%` in markdown, and long function usages are spread across multiple lines.
+Most importantly you no longer needed to escape `%` in markdown, and functions with many arguments are displayed with one argument per line.
 We've also removed a few old features that are no longer supported.

 * You can create tables and headings from markdown.